michaelmangelsdorf/myth/doc/ALU.md

 ##### NOT

 This instruction just inverts the bits in A. Those bits that are 0 become 1, those that are 1 become 0.
-This also called the "one's complement".
-When you add one to it 1, it's "minus" the original number.
-Look up how this works, it's fascinating.
+This is also called the "one's complement".
+When you add 1 to it, it becomes "minus" the original number, the negative version of it.
+Look up how this works, it's fascinating: This is called the two's complement.
+It is how the computer actually does subtraction behind then scenes.

+Did you know that doing "EOR FFh" to a byte has the same effect as NOT?
+This is beclause Exclusive-OR is 1 if and only if the two input bits are different.
+The number FFh has all its bits set to 1.
+So if a bit in the other number is 1, that is the same as the corresponding bit in FFh, so the result bit is 0.
+And if the bit is 0, well then it's different from the 1 bit in FFh, so the result is 1.

 ##### ALX, AEX, AGX